k-davidson/MRI-display/README.md

 # What ya doing, poking around?
-# Let me know if you find anything interesting.
+# Let me know if you find anything interesting...